APLunch/RSP-FinalProject-UR5-Gazebo/README.md

 https://github.com/APLunch/RSP-FinalProject-UR5-Gazebo/assets/60408626/64ce0477-0d6e-4fb6-b0e6-7fc209a5f521

 #### Object Detection and Location using SAM
 This feature utilizes the cameras and the depth sensor on the robot to provide perception of the robot workspace.
-The idea is that we use SAM (Segment Anything Model) to detect objects in the image, and locate the object's location relative to the robot frame using depth camera.
+The idea is that we use [SAM](https://github.com/facebookresearch/segment-anything) (Segment Anything Model) to detect objects in the image, and locate the object's location relative to the robot frame using depth camera.

 At current stage, it can detect and publish object positions placed on the table.

 <img src="https://github.com/APLunch/RSP-FinalProject-UR5-Gazebo/assets/60408626/d5afdd28-7def-4ecd-8207-fbff6e3c12cb" width=400>
 <img src="https://github.com/APLunch/RSP-FinalProject-UR5-Gazebo/assets/60408626/cc519fe8-b44d-4d46-88ef-59aaeff7577d" width=400>

+If you want to explore it, follow [these steps](https://github.com/APLunch/RSP-FinalProject-UR5-Gazebo/tree/master/visual) to build and run the igr vision service.

 ## Project Significance